-Administers and maintains the Library's computer facilities and related environmental support equipment; manages centralized data communications for the Library's integrated online automated system (presently 192 computer ports, 192 terminals and 128 external users); manages development of optical disk storage systems and implementation of automation of internal library administrative and public service support services; provides specialized library systems analysis and programming to support implementation and further development of the Library's online system; and monitors programming involved in a range of library automation projects developed internally and externally.
-Administers and maintains library telecommunication and microcomputer based systems.
+Administers and maintains the Library's centralized computer facilities and related environmental support equipment; manages centralized data communications for the Library's integrated online automated system (presently up to 448 possible simultaneous sessions, approximately 90 sessions dedicated to remote access and maintenance of over 280 library terminals and related peripherals.
+Manages use of alternative data storage systems and automation of internal library administrative and public service support services; provides specialized library systems analysis and programming to support implementation and further development of the Library's online system; and monitors programming involved in a range of library automation projects.
+Administers and maintains the library's extensive in-house data network and interfaces to the campus telecommunications networks.
+Administers and maintains microcomputer based systems and CD-ROM LANS.

-c.
+b.
 Monographs

-Provides centralized services related to the ordering, processing/receipt, and copy cataloging of monographic (single issue) library materials in print and non-print formats (books, audiovisual items, scores, maps, etc.) to be added to the Library collections.
-Monitors the contractual approval plans through which 60% of the new monographic titles are automatically ordered and received after publication.
+Provides centralized services related to the ordering and receipt, of monographic (single issue) library materials in print and non-print formats (books, audiovisual items, scores, maps, etc.) in all languages to be added to the Library collections.
+Monitors the contractual approval plans through which 60% of the new monographic titles are automatically ordered and delivered.
+Maintains blanket orders for all publications of certain vendors, primarily of materials related to Hawaii.
 Works with book dealers to develop means of acquiring difficult-to-obtain material such as out-of-print books.
-Receives and authorizes payment for monographic library materials.
-Monitors book budget expenditure plan.
+Confirms receipt of library materials.
+Processes for payment charges for Library materials and other transactions made against book funds.
+Monitors book fund expenditures.
+Performs copy cataloging for materials for which previously developed cataloging information can be found.

-Order --Provides centralized services for searching and verifying all requested monographic titles for which funds are available.
-Prepares orders for material, corresponds with suppliers as necessary, and maintains appropriate records of all transactions in automated and/or manual files.

-- 2) Receiving -- Maintains records of all ordered monographic material in automated and/or manual files.
-Verifies delivery and certifies receipt of monographic material both print and non-print.
-Maintains record of order files, monitors vendor performance including contractual approval plan performance, updates outstanding orders.
+- 1) Order --Provides centralized services for searching and verifying all requested monographic titles for which funds are available.
+Prepares orders for material, corresponds with suppliers as necessary, and maintains appropriate records of all transactions in automated and/or manual files. - Receiving -- Maintains records of all ordered monographic material in automated and/or manual files; verifies delivery and certifies receipt of monographic material both print and non-print, including books sent on Approval Plans.
+Monitors outstanding orders, corresponds with vendors as necessary to update status of order records.
+Cancels or claims orders as appropriate; returns material shipped in error.
 Integrates material received into processing workflow and authorizes payment of invoices for monographic material received. - information into the Library's Online Cataloging information into the Library's Online Catalog for all monographic material received in all languages for which previously developed cataloging information has been found.
 Searches for cataloging copy from online sources, downloads online cataloging information from network sources to the Library's local online system.
-Forwards to the Original Cataloging Section material for which there is no catalog copy and for some of this material, first enters brief cataloging and holdings information.
-As directed, performs minimal level cataloging on material sent from the Original Cataloging Section and the Hawaiian and Pacific Collections.
+Forwards to the Original Cataloging Section material for which there is no catalog copy.
+As directed, performs minimal level cataloging on material sent from the c.
+Serials

+Original Cataloging Section and the Hawaiian and Pacific Collections.